lossius/js-plugins/README.md

 Changelog
 ---------

+* 2019-09-09: Adding classes and effects for 4 channel linked and unlinked granular delay
+* 2018-12-02: Adding helper effects that can be used for parallel 4 channel processing
+* 2017-02-25: Adding ping-pong delay
 * 2016-06-12: Adding graphics library with a KnobMan-based GUI slider widget.
 Adding 4 channel 6 band EQ.
 * 2016-01-06: This library now depends on the awesome [coocdsp](http://ajaxsoundstudio.com/software/cookdsp/).
 * 2015-11-01: Repurposing this repo for general JSFX plugins.
 Ambisonic plugins are now maintained as [Ambisonic Toolkit for Reaper](http://www.ambisonictoolkit.net).